iq-coryp/documentation-testing/pages/api/glossary.md

 ### Company Tree

-A hierarchial representation how a Company is structured, including the root Company, Groups, Divisions and Locations.
+A hierarchical representation how a Company is structured, including the root Company, Groups, Divisions and Locations.

 ### Credit Account